tyanmahou/Emaject/README.md

 #### Single

-If you use `asSingle`, the cached one will be reused regardless of the ID.
+If you use `asSingle`, the cached one will be reused and you can't bind to same type.
-ID cannot be used in binding that used this.

 ```cpp
 struct CounterInstaller : IInstaller